ERBringHorvath/SeqForge/README.md

 `--min-seq-len`: define minimum sequence length for short nucleotide sequence queries (use with caution and only with blastn) <br />
 `--no-alignment-files`: suppress alignment file creation <br/>
 `--keep-temp-files`: retain individual *_results.txt files in output directory <br/>
 `--motif`: amino acid motif (e.g., WXWXIP) to search within blastp hits.
 X is treated as a wildcard.
-For use with blastp queries <br/>
+For use with blastp queryies <br/>
 `-f`, `--fasta-directory`: path to FASTA file(s) used to create BLAST databases.
 Required if using `--motif`

 Example: <br />